githubtraining/using-github-actions-for-ci/responses/bug.md

 1. Create a pull request titled **CI for Node**.

 I'll respond in the new pull request when I detect it has been created.

+---

+If at any point you're expecting a response and don't see one, refresh the page.